Autonomy doesn’t work for everyone

 I thought he’d be happy that he could prioritise his own work.
 He wasn’t.
 He liked having someone tell him what to do.

 I thought he’d like working at a steady pace.
 He didn’t.
 In fact, without a deadline he worked really slowly, leaving it to the last minute (that never came).

 In hindsight, some of this looks obvious.
 But there are two key lessons that I have taken away from this experience

 - You need to sell this way of working

 It’s different.
 People often don’t like change.
 If you are not used to something, you won’t necessarily understand it straight away.
 It is probably made worse by the fact that many managers/employees have said that you have autonomy without really granting it; so when you actually see autonomy you don’t actually realise.
 If you’ve worked to deadlines all of your life, then a sudden change to an environment where you don’t have them will be somewhat confusing.

 2. Not everyone is suited to this way of working

 I love this way of working because I enjoy autonomy.
 But not everyone does.
 Whilst I feel it removes stress for me, it creates stress for other people.
 Having someone tell you what is most important and when it needs to be done removes that responsibility from you, a responsibility that is stressful for some people.
 If all you want to do is be a copywriter, then maybe all you want to do is write and not worry about managing your work.

 I still fully believe that this autonomous way of working is superior.
 But in the future, I will spend the time to make sure new joiners are suited to this way of working, and that the way we work is explained to them clearly in advance.

-If you enjoyed reading please press the 💚 button and/or leave a comment.
+If you enjoyed reading please give some 👏 and/or leave a comment.
 For more stories like this check out my publication, The Agile Mindset.